writethedocs/www/docs/include/conf/events/unconference.rst

-Our unconference sessions create an opportunity for conference attendees to share ideas and discuss problems at different levels than we can on the main stage of the conference.
+Unconference sessions create an opportunity for conference attendees to share ideas, solve problems, and participate in discussions in different ways than we can on the main stage of the conference.

 If you've never attended an unconference, expect to interact closely with others from the community.
-Anyone can suggest and lead a session on a topic, which could be a presentation, a group discussion on a particular problem, or anything in between.
+Anyone can suggest and lead a session on a topic -- sessions can be organized around a presentation, a group discussion on a particular problem, or anything in between.

 Leading a session
 -----------------